 Duplicate the pet’s home bedtime plan.
 Bring her blanket, bed or crate.
 If the pet usually sleeps with you, spread a blanket or towels over top of the bedspread to protect from shedding.
 The sheets should be washed anyway, and if you don’t mind and the dog is clean, snuggle away.

 Your turn–do you travel or vacation with your pets?
+Here’s a post about tips for holiday visits with pets.
+What about you?
 Do tell!
 What tips would you recommend?

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 NOTE: Some links to books or other products may be to affiliates, from which I may earn a small percentage of sales, but I do not recommend anything unless I feel it would benefit readers.
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!